relevize/dev-days-flask/README.md

 Big API goals I may or may not get to:
 [ ] CrewMembers should be able to be added
-[ ] Logs should be able to be added (Not edited or deleted, but may be 'redacted' - for starfleet records) [ ] CrewMemebers should not be able to view other CrewMembers logs, unless they are captains
+[ ] Logs should be able to be added (Not edited or deleted, but may be 'redacted' by the captain - for starfleet records) [ ] CrewMemebers should not be able to view other CrewMembers logs, unless they are captains

 ## Poetry